antor44/livestream_video/Audio-Transcription-Chrome/README.md

 ## Note
-The extension relies on a properly running transcription server with multilingual support.
-Please follow the server documentation for setup and configuration.
+The extension relies on a properly running transcription server.